True bug fact sheet | Field of Mars EEC

 A true bug begins life as an egg.
 It hatches into a nymph, which looks like a small, wingless version of the adult.
 As it grows, the nymph moults several times before becoming an adult.
 This is called incomplete metamorphosis because there is no caterpillar or pupa stage.
 In some species, such as the cotton harlequin bug, the female may guard the eggs until they hatch.

 Female cotton harlequin bug guarding a cluster of eggs on a plant stem.
-Some true bugs, such as cotton harlequin bugs, may guard their eggs.
+Some female true bugs, such as cotton harlequin bugs, guard their eggs until they hatch.

 Group of crusader bug nymphs clustered on stems.
 True bug nymphs look like small wingless adults and moult as they grow.